mrAnujkumarpal/spring-mvc-registration/README.md

      * <a href="/guides/gs/intellij-idea/">IntelliJ IDEA</a>

 # Installation

-## Install MySQL
- For testing purposes i use the <a href="uniformserver">UniformServer</a>, a lightweight solution WAMP Servr solution.So lets go to start.
- The Uniform Server Zeros base component is the controller application.
-Download and extract this base component first.
-   * Download and save the latest controller file (<a href="https://sourceforge.net/projects/miniserver/files/Uniform%20Server%20ZeroXIII/">ZeroXI_Controller_latest_Version.exe<a/>) to drive C:
-   * The file is a self-extracting archive, double click to run the extractor.
-   * The installation (extraction) defaults to creating folder `C:\UniServerZ` , with the folder  structure as shown on the right.

-  The UniServerZ folder contains file UniController.exe which opens The Uniform Server's control application for running the servers as a standard program. simply run it.

-  UniController is shown on the above.
-   1. Click Start Apache button.
-Starts the Apache server.
-   2. Click Start MySQL button.
-Starts the MySQL server.

-We dont care about to start Apache because spring framework uses Embedded Tomcat which is included in the project so we will not need it.
-After that, simply click Start Mysql and set Mysql Pasword and mysql will be ready for usage.

 ## Configure MySQL
 In order to create, execute, and optimizing SQL queries for this project i am using <a href="https://www.mysql.com/products/workbench/">MySQLWorkbench<a/> but you can also use whatever tool you want, as well as mysql command  if you feel comfortable with it.